langurmonkey/website-source/content/blog/2024/jujutsu.md

 type = "post"
 +++

 I first discovered [Jujutsu](https://github.com/martinvonz/jj) a few weeks ago, and I was immediately intrigued.
-At first glance, it looked like a simple wrapper around Git, but the deeper I looked, the more impressed I became with its capabilities.
-In reality, Jujutsu transforms the usual distributed version control system paradigm, by offering a new design that leads to *cleaner* and simpler workflows.
+At first glance, it looked like a simple wrapper around Git, but the deeper I looked, the more impressed I became with its design.
+Jujutsu, I discovered, offers a new and fresh spin to <acronym title="Distributed Version Control System">DVCS</acronym>es that leads to *cleaner* and simpler workflows.

-In this post, I have a look at what Jujutsu has to offer, and I dive into its command line interface and usage workflows.
+In this post, I have a look at what Jujutsu has to offer, and I dive into its command line interface and workflow.
 My goal is that, by the end of this post, you can understand a little bit why I find this tool so cool.

 <!--more-->

-## Best Resources
+## Where to Learn

-I haven't found many user guides or tutorials on Jujutsu so far.
+I haven't found a whole lot of content on Jujutsu so far.
+To be frank, I wasn't able to find almost anything.
 Even the official repository of the project contains a *getting started* tutorial that is outdated (as per their own notice).
 However, there is an excellent guide written by Steve Klabnik, the author behind no starch press' *The Rust Programming Language*[^1] book, which I [read](/blog/2021/rust-devenv) and enjoyed a few years ago.
 Anyway, it seems like Steve's guide on Jujutsu is the go-to tutorial to read if you want get started, so here it is:

 - [Steve's Jujutsu Tutorial](https://steveklabnik.github.io/jujutsu-tutorial)